-Monaview encourages reading through three major reading incentives.
+Monaview encourages reading through four major reading incentives.
 Students participate in the Pizza Hut Book-It reading incentive from September to March.
 Classroom teachers set monthly reading goals for students.
 If students meet their goal they receive a free personal pizza coupon.
 The second reading incentive is the Greenville Drive Reading All-Stars Incentive.
 Students who read five "just right" books in five weeks receive a ticket to a spring Greenville Drive baseball game.
 The third reading incentive is the Greenville Road Warriors Reading Warrior Incentive program.
 Students who meet the reading criteria receive a ticket to a fall Greenville Road Warriors hockey game.
+The fourth is our summer reading initiative.
+Students are provided free books from Public Education Partners and asked to complete a summer reading log.
+Students are rewarded at the beginning of the school year for completing their summer reading mission.